 LEATHER and JEWELRY: Any leather stamping, carving, tooling, lacing, or stitching piece or any jewelry piece made from any medium are acceptable exhibits.

-Class 1402J made by 7-12 year old member Class 1402S made by 13 & older member projects are not acceptable.
+Class 1402J made by 7-12 year old member Class 1402S made by 13 & older member

 THREE-DIMENSIONAL: The piece must be observable on at least three sides and should be either free-standing or prepared to be hung.
-Craft and pre-formed or assembled
+Craft and pre-formed or assembled projects are not acceptable.

-Class 1403J made by 7-12 year old member

-Class 1403S made by 13 & older member

-GENERAL CRAFTS: This category incorporates miscellaneous pieces that do not correspond to the four, above-mentioned categories.
+Class 1403J made by 7-12 year old member Class 1403S made by 13 & older member GENERAL CRAFTS: This category incorporates miscellaneous pieces that do not correspond to the four, above-mentioned categories.
 Class 1404J made by 7-12 yr old member Class 1404S made by 13 and older member

 County Class, not eligible for the state fair CRAFTS MADE FROM A KIT: This category incorporates any pieces that are made from a kit.
-Class 1405J made by 7-12 yr old member

-Class 14055 made by 7-12 yr old member Class 1405S made by 13 and older member
+Class 1405J made by 7-12 yr old member Class 1405S made by 13 and older member

-Department 28 Wildlife (Sports Fishing)

-Enrollment: 1 jr 1 award
+Department 37 Wildlife (Sports Fishing) Enrollment: 5 jr 1 award